jeremyfrench/jeremyfrench.github.io/pages/setup.md

 ## Reading
  * Folio e reader

-Espeek-ng trying to get set up through speech-dispatcher so that I can get a better text to speech experiances.
+Espeek-ng trying to get set up through speech-dispatcher so that I can get a better text to speech experiences.

 ## Website
 This is done with bundler also ruby-dev